gabriellegall/chess_com_bi/models/doc.md

 {% docs has_enough_games %}
 Boolean indicating whether username has played a sufficient number of games for statistical relevance.
 This field is used as a filter on reports/dashboards.
 {% enddocs %}

+# Games benchmark

+{% docs bench_nb_games %}
+Number of games played by other players in the benchmark group.
+{% enddocs %}

+{% docs bench_rate_nb_blunder_playing %}
+For all games in the benchmark group of players: number of games containing a blunder, divided by the total number of games played.
+{% enddocs %}

+{% docs bench_rate_nb_massive_blunder_playing %}
+For all games in the benchmark group of players: number of games containing a massive blunder, divided by the total number of games played.
+{% enddocs %}

+{% docs bench_rate_nb_missed_opportunity_playing %}
+For all games in the benchmark group of players: number of games containing a missed opportunity, divided by the total number of games played.
+{% enddocs %}

+{% docs bench_rate_nb_throw_playing %}
+For all games in the benchmark group of players: number of games containing a throw, divided by the total number of games played.
+{% enddocs %}

+{% docs nb_games %}
+The total number of games played by username.
+{% enddocs %}

+{% docs rate_nb_blunder_playing %}
+For username: number of games containing a blunder, divided by the total number of games played.
+{% enddocs %}

+{% docs rate_nb_massive_blunder_playing %}
+For username: number of games containing a massive blunder, divided by the total number of games played.
+{% enddocs %}

+{% docs rate_nb_missed_opportunity_playing %}
+For username: number of games containing a missed opportunity, divided by the total number of games played.
+{% enddocs %}

+{% docs rate_nb_throw_playing %}
+For username: number of games containing a throw, divided by the total number of games played.
+{% enddocs %}